Knightwalker/react-course/020.Redux/lab.md

 In conclusion, **State Management** is a key component in modern front-end applications and **Redux** is all about that.

 ##### What is Redux?

 **Redux** is a predictable, centralized state container for JavaScript apps.
 It is a **state management** solution that that can be used with any view library, but it's commonly paired with **React**.
 It can also run can also run in different environments (client, server, and native), and is easy to test.

 ##### Redux API

-The Redux API is relatively small, it only has 5 functions.
+The Redux core is relatively small, it only has 5 functions.

 Top-Level functions: